mattbun/dotfiles/README.md

 ### Cloning this repo

-It _should_ (🤞) be possible to clone this repo anywhere, but I usually clone it to my home directory with:
+Nix and Home Manager should be able to handle this repo being cloned anywhere, but I usually clone it to my home directory with:

 ```shell
 cd